microsoft/prose/DslAuthoringTutorial/Readme.md

         dotnet build
         ```

-        If the project was build successfully, a message confirming that should be printed:
+        If the project was built successfully, a message confirming that should be printed:

         ```
         Build succeeded.